Annihilator: Ranking The Canadian Thrash Legends’ 6 Vocalists!

 6 vocalists over 17 albums....but who annihilates the competition?

-This is not the first time Jeff has had to step up to the mic.
-Annihilator‘s history is chequered with disappearing / reappearing frontmen over the bands 15 albums and Jeff himself has now handled lead vocals on 4 of them.
+Annihilator‘s history is chequered with disappearing / reappearing frontmen over the bands 17 albums and Jeff himself has now handled lead vocals on 6 of ’em.

-Worship Metal casts it eye over a Thrash legacy that has contributed to many all-time Thrash classics and ranks the 6 vocalists who have fronted the Canadian Thrashers over the years (Jeff Waters included).
+So, we’ve cast our eye over a legacy that has contributed to many all-time thrash classics and ranked the 6 vocalists who have fronted the Canadian thrashers over the years (Jeff Waters included).

 Disagree with our ranking?
 Pop your choices in the comments below….

 Lead Vocals on Carnival Diablos (2001) & Waking The Fury (2002)

 Joe Comeau is an accomplished vocalist, his time as frontman with Liege Lord and as guitarist/backing vocalist with Overkill stands as testament to that, but his stint as frontman for Annihilator was not only short-lived, it was also ill-fitting.

 On Carnival Diablos, something about Joe’s classic heavy metal style steered the band away from their technical thrash roots and in to solid but unspectacular hard tock territory.

 This unnecessary diversion was corrected on the following years Waking The Fury – particularly on the ripping “Ultra-Motion” – an album that thrashed harder than most in 2002 but after only 3 years in the Annihilator fold, Joe upped sticks and eventually rejoined power-thrashers Liege Lord.